Along the River

 When Elizabeth woke, the first thing she encountered was two long legs crossed, clothed in black trousers.
 Raising her eyes upwards, she found the comforting figure of her champion, reading; although unbeknownst to her he had never turned a page since picking the volume up some hours earlier.

 Seeming to sense her sudden movement, he looked up and met her gaze, laying aside the book in order to lean forward and talk to her.
-"How do you feel?"
-He softly asked.
+"How do you feel?" he softly asked.

 "Awake," she answered, "safe."

 He smiled at that.
-Gesturing to a table beside her, he asked, "are you hungry?"
+Gesturing to a table beside her, he asked, "Are you hungry?"

 Elizabeth nodded, and timidly partook of a tea and some sandwiches which he had had prepared for her by his kitchens.
 When she had eaten and drunk all that she could, she leant back into the comforting confines of the sofa, and roused her courage.